jeremyBanks/database/docs/rfcs/0003-initial.md

       May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
   - `.close(): Promise<void>`
     - Closes the connection.
-If there is an active transaction, this will block until it is closed.
+If there is an active transaction, this will wait until it is closed.

-      Will not throw.
+      Will not typically throw.
   - `.closed(): Promise<void>`
-    - Blocks until the connection is closed.
+    - Waits until the connection is closed.

-      Will not throw.
+      Will not typically throw.
 - `sql.Transaction` class
   - `.prepareStatement(query: string): Promise<sql.PreparedStatement>`
     - Prepares a SQL query for execution in this transaction.